Saturday, December 5, 2009

 1993 Accord LX

 The old car is back.
 I finally got it all back together and in road worthy shape.
-To do it myself turned out to be quite an advedure.
-I have to admit at one point I had it towed to a place that could deal with a very disfunctional ball-joint.
+To do it myself turned out to be quite an adventure.
+I have to admit at one point I had it towed to a place that could deal with a very dysfunctional ball-joint.
 But other then that "minor" deviation, I completed about $2500 worth or repair work for about 1/5 that amount, and the car rides and runs great.
 The VID device is now laying loose on the passenger side rug... it reports a nice 34 MPG average during my drives.
 Apparently the GD front driver side brake rotor has been completely dysfunctional for a long time.
 While working on the other issues, I think it was pushed into to complete failure..
 I finally had to replace everything on the driver's side wheel assembly, except the steering knuckle itself.
 But that turned out to be very inexpensive---thanks to ebay etc. Along the way,, i also replaced the front coil springs, and the entire exhaust system south of the catalysis converter.
 At any rate, the only thing remaining on my list--- for long term stability is the timing belt..
 I believe with the amount of information I have on this subject, and the tools I have.. it would be feasible to do the job myself.
 I am however, worried that unforeseen problems might prevent me from getting to the core of the issue.
 For instance, the engine mount on that side must be removed.. and it is a bear...

 Update